ResponsiveImagesCG/newsletters/RICG-newsletter-2014-10-31.md

 - Eiji Kitamura published a bit of Javascript that uses [Service Workers](https://slightlyoff.github.io/ServiceWorker/spec/service_worker/) (which were just [green-lighted in Blink](https://groups.google.com/a/chromium.org/forum/#!msg/blink-dev/QfxPGw0kJW8/bsIQTZu0UCkJ)) to manipulate image requests based on a global manifest.
 Yoav [asks](https://twitter.com/yoavweiss/status/525568123333017600), “who will write the tool that does the same thing server-side?”

-- Finally, in my favorite post this week, Brad Frost [showed us his shockingly simple responsive images strategy](http://bradfrost.com/blog/post/responsive-images/), and, in keeping with the philosophy of minimalism embodied in the markup itself, didn’t explain the rationale behind it *at all*.
+- Finally, in my favorite post of the fortnight, Brad Frost [showed us his shockingly simple responsive images strategy](http://bradfrost.com/blog/post/responsive-images/).
+In keeping with the philosophy of minimalism embodied in the markup itself, he didn’t explain the rationale behind it *at all*.
 But one take-away is clear: respimg can be very simple; this stuff is only as complicated as we make it.

 See you in a couple of weeks!